-To quality, first-time homebuyers only need to buy a qualifying property in Canada.
+To qualify, first-time homebuyers only need to buy a qualifying property in Canada.
 Qualifying homes must meet the following requirements, which most properties in Canada will automatically.
 The qualifications for the property include the following:

 - Must be a home for a single-family, semi-detached, townhouse, mobile home, or condo

 - An existing or new construction home within Canada

 - Must have moved into the home within a year of paying for it